keycloak/keycloak-web/README.md

     cd keycloak
     mvn -pl docs clean install

-Then you can build the website with the `999.0.0-SNAPSHOT` version:
+Then simply build the website locally with `mvn clean install`, and the locally built guides will be available in `target/web/nightly/guides.html`.

-    cd keycloak-web
-    mvn clean install -Dversion.keycloak=999.0.0-SNAPSHOT